 How do I find saved posts on LinkedIn desktop?

 Click "My Items" in the left sidebar of your LinkedIn feed.
 All your saved posts and articles are listed there in chronological order.
-If you don't see "My Items," scroll down in the sidebar, it may be below "Groups" and "Events."
+If you don't see "My Items," scroll down in the sidebar.
+You can also go directly to linkedin.com/my-items/saved-posts/.

 Are saved posts on LinkedIn private?

 Yes.
 Your saved posts are completely private.
-LinkedIn does not share your saved posts list with anyone: not the post author, not your connections, and not your employer.
+According to LinkedIn's Help Center, LinkedIn does not share your saved posts list with anyone - not the post author, not your connections, and not your employer.

 Can you see who saved your post on LinkedIn?

 Not individually.
-LinkedIn shows the total number of saves in your post analytics (combined with reposts), but it doesn't reveal which specific users saved your post.
+LinkedIn shows the total number of saves in your post analytics, but it doesn't reveal which specific users saved your post.

 How do I unsave a post on LinkedIn?